 We open with a double prologue.
 Paradox Lake, 1953 we see one man stalk another through the woods and beat him to death with a crowbar.
 He captures it all on camera.
 Then lets the camera record him lying down on the tracks as a train approaches.
-Jump to modern-day as an unseen film crew conducts interviews about the area and a local cult.
-It ends with one interview subject proclaiming “Back in October of 1953, it was a bloodbath”.
+Jump to modern-day, as an unseen film crew conducts interviews about the area and a local cult.
+It ends with one interview subject proclaiming, “Back in October 1953, it was a bloodbath”.

 One of the characters “This is some crazy Twilight Zone, Stephen King, Black Mirror shit” and that’s pretty much on point.
-Lake Artifact is a wicked slice of updated Twilight Zone type mindfuckery.
-Roads turn into circles, strange figures are seen in the night.
+Lake Artifact is a wicked slice of updated Twilight Zone-type mindfuckery.
+Roads turn into circles, and strange figures are seen in the night.
 And people begin to act stranger sober than when they’re shitfaced.

 Lake Artifact is sci-fi /horror that’s short on gore but long on ideas.
 The interview segments fill us in with details about the cult.
 However, that’s as much an interruption in the main story as it is a source of information.
 There also could have been more done with the identity of the interviewer.
-Writer/director Bruce Wemple (Altered Hours) leaves a few to many threads hanging.
-Whether by accident or as a starting place for a return visit to the lake I’m not sure.
+Writer/director Bruce Wemple (Dawn of the Beast, Monstrous) leaves a few too many threads hanging.
+Whether by accident or as a starting place for a return visit to the lake, I’m not sure.
 But I do wish more had been cleared up.